leftthomas/SimSiam/README.md

 ```
 python linear.py --batch_size 512 --epochs 100
 optional arguments:
---model_path                  The pretrained model path [default value is 'results/512_200_512_800_model.pth']
+--model_path                  The pretrained model path [default value is 'results/2048_200_512_800_model.pth']
 --batch_size                  Number of images in each mini-batch [default value is 256]
 --epochs                      Number of sweeps over the dataset to train [default value is 90]
 ```

 ## Results

-There are some difference between this implementation and official implementation, the model (`ResNet50`) is trained on one NVIDIA TESLA V100(32G) GPU:
+The model is trained on one NVIDIA GeForce TITAN X(12G) GPU.

-1. No `Linear learning rate scaling` used;
-2. No `Linear Warmup` and `CosineLR Schedule` used.

 <table>
 	<tbody>